raspberrypilearning/persuasive-data-presentation/en/step_2.md

 **Test:** Here are some things that you should check before moving on to the next step:

 + If your project has a background image, does it load?
 + Does your CSV file contain any blanks, errors or extra line spaces at the bottom?
-+ When you run your code, are you getting any errors?
+If so, you will need to remove them.

 --- /task ---